LTstrange/satellite-simulator/ROADMAP.md

 - Add statistic Plugin to track some important Data.

 Bug Fix:
-- Maintain simulator operation when window is minimized.
+- Maintain simulation when window is minimized.
-- Enhance netcode robustness.
-(May be just use bevy remote protocol is better)

 Perfomance:
 - Resolve performance issues caused by gizmos.
 (Partialy fixed, waiting for (component_gizmo/GizmoAsset))
-- Cache data to mitigate speed differences between simulator and Python code. (may not be necessary due to "double-pass" connection sim mod)

 UI:
 - Tend to use ui rather than config file.